Chairman of the Standardization CommitteeToshiaki IWATA, Toshiba Teli Corporation

 CoaXPress Working GroupGroup Chairperson：Masahito WATANABE, Adimec Electronic Imaging K.K

 This Committee serves direct activities to draft technical specifications and documentations for standardization of CoaXPress®, manages the electric conformance test and interoperability test to approve the specification, and drives global expansion and growth for the specification and qualified products through promotion.

-Embedded Vision (emVision) I/F Working GroupGroup Chairperson : Miho Akahide , Sony Semiconductor Solutions Corporation
+Embedded Vision I/F Working GroupGroup Chairperson : Miho Akahide , Sony Semiconductor Solutions Corporation

 This working group promote “SLVS-EC (Scalable Low Voltage Signaling with Embedded Clock)” Standard.
-SLVS-EC is interface between image sensor and processor and an important element of Embedded Vision Interface Standard.
-We have released SLVS-EC standard Version 2.0, whose data rate is up to 5Gbps/lane.
+SLVS-EC is an interface between image sensors and processors and one of the important element of emVision.
+We have released SLVS-EC standard Version 2.0, the data rate is up to 5Gbps/lane.

 Recently, CMOS Image Sensor devices are becoming major in global markets.
 Global Coordination of Machine Vision Standardization between AIA, EMVA and JIIA helped to propose new specifications for high speed interfaces such as CoaXPress® (CXP) and Camera Link HS™ (CLHS).

 However we have sometimes seen problem with the boundary of speed due to physically a metallic cable.

 We believe in the strong demand for optical transmissions in the near future.
 The Optical Transmission Media Working Group has started to study potential new requirements to implement smaller size cameras and to take into robust systems for user-friendliness, 4 types of the Optical Transmission Media have been proposed to AIA and EMVA by JIIA.

 2 types already have been released as the JIIA standard officially.

 The development for 2 types of others were stopped.